Welcome! My name is Kaira Jewel Lingo

 I was born in Chicago and grew up there and in Nairobi, Kenya, in a multi-racial family within a residential spiritual community.
 From a young age I remember feeling connected to people in other countries and knowing that my purpose in life was to be of service, to relieve suffering and bring joy to others.

 I teach Buddhist meditation, mindfulness, and compassion internationally, with a focus on activists, people of color, artists, educators, families, and youth.
 I began practicing mindfulness in 1997.
 An ordained nun of 15 years in Thich Nhat Hanh’s Order of Interbeing, I am now a lay Dharma teacher based in Washington, DC.
 I lead retreats worldwide, teach meditation, support groups and individuals and offer mindfulness programs for educators and youth in schools.
-I work with students around the world offering ongoing individual support, meeting online.
+I work with students around the world offering ongoing individual support, meeting locally and online.
 I also run courses in urban, non-residential settings.